neelimapukkalla/sql-query-optimization-case-study/README.md

   AND MONTH(o.OrderDate) BETWEEN 1 AND 6
   AND o.Status = 'Shipped'

-This reads naturally and gives the correct result — but it's non-sargable: wrapping a column in a function means the query optimizer can't use an index to seek directly to matching rows.
-It has to evaluate the function against every row first, forcing a full scan regardless of what indexes exist.
+This reads naturally and gives the correct result — but it's **non-sargable**: wrapping a column in a function means the query optimizer can't use an index to seek directly to matching rows.
+The function-wrapped column prevents SQL Server from efficiently seeking to the required date range, making a scan much more likely for this access pattern.

 Expected plan: Clustered Index Scan across the full Orders table.